BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 and more details on how to ask good questions in the following section.
 If anything is unclear,
 don't hesitate to reach out to us either here or via the TA email.

+A nicely rendered version of this template can be found here https://github.com/BME1478H/Winter2020class/blob/master/.github/ISSUE_TEMPLATE/question-template.md

 # Summary